Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - **modify the left byte of its checksum like this: old checksum byte+(new byte value-old byte value);**
 - **modify the rigth byte of its checksum like this : old checksum byte XOR old byte value XOR new byte value;**

 And that's all !
-The checksum is calculated from scratch from always the same seed: "Magic" followed by 0x2F, 0x15 (starting checksum when all data are 0x00).
+The checksum could be calculated from scratch from always the same seed: "Magic" followed by 0x2F, 0x15 (starting checksum when all data are 0x00).
 Each new data entering a protected area modifies the values of its corresponding checksum according to the rules.
+"Magic" is a mandatory keyword (its absence triggers the suicide code even if the checksum is correct).

 Well enough to enjoy all the crappy images of the B album of the camera (At least in the international version, Gold and Japanese are a bit better).
 The folder **/Universal cheater all cameras** contains self-explanatory codes to inject what you want in protected area of the save file.
 The defaut code configuration creates an **universal save unlocking all the features of all the camera versions.**